Expanded Food and Nutrition Education Program

 In 24 Counties in California

-In California, EFNEP is administered by the University of California Cooperative Extension in 24 of California's 58 counties.
+In California, EFNEP is delivered through the University of California Cooperative Extension in 24 of California's 58 counties.

 Healthy Communities blog